01-edu/UX-UI/subjects/ux/lets-fight-harassment/broadcast-stategy/README.md

 **Deliverables:**

-- A document gathering your strategy.
+- A PDF document gathering your strategy.
 Please include:
     - Who you are targeting (remember, you can focus on your hometown as well as the whole planet)
     - A few ideas about how to reach them
     - The channels you intend to use - be specific and include the links to the groups, forums, pages, account you plan to reach